vEnhance/web.evanchen.cc/input/faq-school.md

 high school student who is interested in learning more math.
 (This may be untrue at certain top schools just because those professors get more audit requests than they can actually accommodate.)
-It's the [high school bureaucrats that put their foot down][blank].
+It's the high school bureaucrats that put their foot down.

 Talk with your high school administration and see if you can strike a deal.
 If one person says no, talk to someone else.